+5.5.7.
 Adjusting the Disk IO Scheduler

 For general performance, the default disk scheduler noop is applied on all new SR types.
 The noop scheduler provides the fairest performance for competing VMs accessing the same device.
-To apply disk QoS (see the section called "Virtual Disk QoS Settings") it is necessary to override the default setting and assign the cfq disk scheduler to the SR. The corresponding PBD must be unplugged and re-plugged for the scheduler parameter to take effect.
+To apply disk QoS (see Section 5.5.9, "Virtual Disk QoS Settings") it is necessary to override the default setting and assign the cfq disk scheduler to the SR. The corresponding PBD must be unplugged and re-plugged for the scheduler parameter to take effect.
 The disk scheduler can be adjusted using the following command: